How to take a break without losing all of your customers

 This can, in turn, keep sales coming into your business.
 Keeping your business open and having someone on hand to help customers can signal to your customers that you want to deliver a consistent customer experience even while you’re away.

-Whether you keep your storefront open or not, chances are there are still certain tasks that will need attending to.
+Whether you keep your product pages open or not, chances are there are still certain tasks that will need attending to.
 After all, your inbox, customer questions, and social media feed won’t suddenly pause themselves since you’re out of the office.

 In that case, automate certain tasks if you haven’t done so already.
 These top zaps for online businesses can help you get started with automating different business processes.